Aselsan: History

 Aselsan was founded by the Turkish Army Foundation in 1975 after US's decision to put an embargo on Turkey due to the Turkish invasion of Cyprus.
-The first CEO of ASELSAN was M. Hacim Kamoy.
+The first CEO of Aselsan was M. Hacim Kamoy.

-In early 1979, following an investment (for example, card payment systems), and infrastructure establishment period, ASELSAN started its production, at Macunköy facilities in Ankara.
-Since then, ASELSAN has expanded its product and customer portfolio, mostly based on indigenous research and development, locally trained personnel, and in cooperation with other Turkish research institutions and universities.
+In early 1979, after completing investments including card payment systems and establishing the necessary infrastructure, Aselsan started production at its Macunköy facilities in Ankara.
+Since then, Aselsan has expanded its product and customer portfolio, mostly based on indigenous research and development, locally trained personnel, and in cooperation with other Turkish research institutions and universities.